raek/pladder/README.md

 A `--config foo` argument results in the file `/.config/pladder-irc/foo.json` being used.
-If `--dbus` is given, then the IRC client run commands using the bot service (which has to be started separately).
+If `--dbus` is given, then the IRC client runs commands using the bot service (which has to be started separately).
 If it is not given, then commands are ignored (useful for testing the pure IRC parts).